 Drawing Analogies not Deciphering Codes

-So, in the same way that the book of Exodus continues to speak to us today or similarly just as the different people Jesus encounters in the Gospels continue to have present day analogies, Christians can continue to draw analogies between John’s visions and current events.
+So, in the same way that the book of Exodus spoke to slaves in America and continues to speak to us today or similarly just as the different people Jesus encounters in the Gospels continue to have present day analogies, Christians can continue to draw analogies between John’s visions and current events.
 Indeed, John’s visions are a lesson in drawing such analogies.
 Rome is analogous to Babylon, for example.
 The way of the world and worldly ways have not really changed since the first century and certainly God has not changed.
 Modern Christians face the same temptations as those who came before us.
 John is training us to see the world, the powers, and ourselves from a throne room perspective.
 He is training us to pull back the curtain and find out or discover who is really pulling the strings on world-shaping events and to ask who is pulling our strings.